 Fatigue and your weight are tightly intertwined.
-Being overweight means you have to work harder to do simple physical tasks, such as climbing the stairs and walking from the bus stop.
-A large body size may also interfere with nightly sleep as it increases the chances that you suffer from sleep apnea.
+Having overweight means you have to work harder to do simple physical tasks, such as climbing the stairs and walking from the bus stop.
+A large body size may also interfere with nightly sleep as it increases the chances that you experience sleep apnea.
 If you eat high-calorie, low-nutrient foods, your meals can contribute to weight gain and make you drag through your day, because you aren't getting the nutrients you need to support a healthy body.
-Talk to your doctor to make sure your fatigue isn't caused by a medical cause, and then embark on a program to use diet and exercise to help you achieve a healthy weight and elevated energy levels.
+Talk to your doctor to make sure your fatigue isn't caused by a medical issue, and then work with them to embark on a program to use diet and exercise to help you achieve a healthy weight and elevated energy levels.

 Sleep Apnea and Daytime Tiredness

-Overweight people seem to suffer from sleep apnea more regularly as weight gain in the torso and neck interferes with breathing functions.
+People with overweight seem to experience sleep apnea more regularly as weight gain in the torso and neck interferes with breathing functions.
 Because you wake often during the night -- whether you consciously lie awake or not -- you may find yourself tired during the day.
 In fact, you may feel so tired that the thought of exercise and making good dietary choices to help you reduce your weight is not appealing.

 Losing weight by trimming portion sizes and making healthy food choices can help you drop weight, which may alleviate sleep apnea.
 Once you feel more rested, add in exercise to further your efforts to achieve a healthy weight.
 Talk to your doctor about strategies and medical interventions, too, as the condition can be serious.

 Movement Is Harder When You Have Overweight

 Having overweight creates a sense of inertia because moving is so physically demanding.
 A vicious cycle ensues: The less you move, the more weight you gain -- making you even less inclined to be active.